rickstaa/livepeer-reward-watchdog/README.md

 - `--delay` sets how long to wait after a new round before sending the first warning (default: 2h).
 - `--check-interval` sets how often to check and repeat the warning if the reward is not called (default: 1h).
+- `--only-reward-errors` if set, only sends alerts for reward call errors (ignores success alerts).

 ### Docker & Docker Compose